projectgus/rtorgmode/README.md

-rtm2orgmode is a very simple Python web app.
+rtorgmode is a very simple Python web app.
 It takes your [Remember The Milk](http://www.rememberthemilk.com/) (aka RTM) task lists and exports them in a format compatible with [emacs org-mode](http://orgmode.org/).